The places we like to go

 Café or Bica: as a general rule, tourists prefer more coffee, so ask for “a full coffee” otherwise the cup comes half full

-Milk Sock: half milk, half coffee, in a large cup
+Meia de Leite: half milk, half coffee, in a large cup

-Gallon: more coffee than milk, served in a large glass
+Galão: more coffee than milk, served in a large glass

-Dripped: coffee with a splash of milk
+Pingado: coffee with a splash of milk

 Abatanado: American-style coffee served in a large cup

-From Rio: a much weaker coffee, served in a small cup
+Carioca: a much weaker coffee, served in a small cup

 suggestion

-Go to the port
+Go to Porto

 little advice